josmar-crwdstffng/angular/aio/content/guide/migration-localize.md

 <code-example format="output" hideCopy language="shell">

-Error: It looks like your application or one of its dependencies is using i18n.
+Error: It looks like your application or one of the associated dependencies is using i18n.
 Angular 9 introduced a global &grave;&dollar;localize()&grave; function that needs to be loaded.
 Please run &grave;ng add &commat;angular/localize&grave; from the Angular CLI.
 (For non-CLI projects, add `import '&commat;angular/localize/init';` to your polyfills.ts file)

 </code-example>

-This schematic automatically adds the `@angular/localize/init` import for you if your app uses Angular's i18n APIs.
+This schematic automatically adds the `@angular/localize/init` import for you if your app uses the i18n APIs in Angular.

 ## Why is my tslint failing?